 These days, many U.S. schools don’t require interviews in the admissions process.
 Some schools don’t do them at all.
 Students who are looking to participate in interviews should check with the schools they’re applying for and see which ones are willing to conduct interviews.
 This is the first step in the process.

-After students have determined schools where they can interview, they’ll need to make an appointment.
-The most common time to interview is during the fall of one’s senior year, but sometimes a student will be able to interview as early as the summer before senior year, or as late as February of senior year.
+After students have determined schools where they can interview, they will likely need to make an appointment.
+The most common time to interview is during the fall of one’s senior year, but sometimes a student will be able to interview as early as the summer before senior year or as late as February of senior year.
 This will vary among schools, so students will want to check with each school individually to see when they’re booking admissions interviews.